Ricks-Lab/gpu-utils/README.md

 fan details from the utility.
 The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
 The default behavior is to only write changes.

-## New in Development on Master  -  v3.0.1
+## New in Development on Master  -  v3.1.0
 * Fixed issue in reading pciid file in Gentoo (@CH3CN).
 * Modified setup to indicate minimum instead of absolute package versions (@smoe).
 * Modified venv requirements to include min/max package versions for major packages.
-* Fixed crash for missing pci-ids file and add location for Arch Linux (@berturion)
+* Fixed crash for missing pci-ids file and add location for Arch Linux (@berturion).
+* Fixed a crash in pac when no fan details could be read (laptop GPU).
+* Fixed deprecation warnings for several property setting functions.
+Consolidated all property setting to a single function in a new module, and ignore warnings fir those that are deprecated.
+All deprecated actions are marked with FIXME in GPUgui.py.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!